 Facilitating effective collaboration to develop the Unified Model with scientists in the meteorological and university communities.

 Collaboration with scientists at operational and academic centres around the World is central to the Met Office's strategy for developing the capability of the Unified Model.
-A comprehensive set of resources are available for licensed users, managed by the UM Collaboration team whose role is to facilitate effective and beneficial collaboration.
+A comprehensive set of resources are available for licensed users, managed by the Unified Model Partnership team whose role is to facilitate effective and beneficial collaboration.

 - to develop a joint programme of research and development with scientists in the university and meteorological communities, beneficial to both the collaborators and the Met Office.